openstack/rally/samples/tasks/sla/README.rst

 Currently supported criteria:

-max_failure_percent
+failure_rate
 -------------------

-Maximum allowed failure rate in percent.
+A maximum and/or a minimum failure rate expressed as max or min sub-keys.

 max_seconds_per_iteration